 The scale display on an analogue model will sometimes have the benefit of showing the various stages of heating sugar.
 Some will consider this a handy feature to have.

 Metal: This is the type that has a probe that’s useful for measuring meat temperature as well as liquids.
-A major benefit of metal constructed thermometers is that they are durable.
+A major benefit of metal-constructed thermometers is that they are durable.
 No breakage in the heat of cooking!

-Handheld vs clip on
+Handheld vs clip-on

 Durability

 Metal will usually outlast glass over the long term.
-It’s almost impossible not to smash the glass ones if used frequently.
+It’s almost impossible not to smash the glass ones if they are used frequently.
 Be sure to choose quality stainless steel that won’t rust in a few months.

 Ease of cleaning